 This position requires working in a normal Court environment with no unusual demands or exposure to hazardous situations.
-Frequent contact is made with the assigned Judge(s), magistrates and other employees of Common Pleas Court, attorneys, litigants, other agencies and the general public.
+Frequent contact occurs with the assigned Judge(s), magistrates and other employees of Common Pleas Court, attorneys, litigants, other agencies and the general public.

 The normal hours of operation are from 8:30 AM to 4:30 PM, Monday through Friday.
 This position may require some work beyond normal hours, including evenings and weekends.

-Proof of education, bar admission, writing samples and employment references will be required before final interview.
+Proof of education, bar admission, writing samples, and employment references will be required before final interview.
 The Cuyahoga County Court of Common Pleas requires submission to a criminal history background check and drug testing for employment.
 The selected candidate must successfully complete an evaluation period.
-Applicants must submit a letter of interest and resume in .pdf form to:
+Applicants must submit a letter of interest and resume to: